 Norwich

 § This page gives an overview of the Norwich local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Norwich, the county city of Norfolk, blends medieval heritage with a vibrant modern cultural scene.
 Dominated by its cathedral and castle, the city centre is a maze of cobbled lanes, historic buildings, and open marketplaces.
 The River Wensum flows through, adding riverside charm, while cultural landmarks include the Forum, theatres, and museums.
 Norwich has a thriving arts and shopping scene, with a mix of independent boutiques and historic arcades, alongside extensive green spaces and links to the surrounding Norfolk countryside.

-The administrative boundary of Norwich can be viewed on OpenStreetMap: District Boundary of Norwich.
+The administrative boundary of Norwich can also be viewed on OpenStreetMap: District Boundary of Norwich.

 Key Facts about Norwich